comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 The Node Manager, on each worker, manages workflow on a particular node, create and kills containers.

 The application is launched from the application master container which sends health reports to application manager.

+# Map-Reduce algorithm

+map : extract and calculate on each tuple (row), easy to parallelize because calculations are independent reduce : group information, partially parallelized in a hierarchical manner

+## MapReduce2 environement

+It is a Java environement for writing programs intended for YARN.

+Data is processed as key-value pairs :
+- Map function receives a pair as input and can produce 0, 1 or many pairs as output.
+It works as if one instance of Map is launched for each row.
+- Reduce function receives a list of pairs with tha same key as input and usually produces only 1 pair as output.
+It works as if one instance of Reduce is launched for each different key.

+To design the applicaiton, think carefully about how to chose keys and values.
+KNOW YOUR DATA.

 # HBase